tushar-marine/We/README.md

 ## 3. Termination of Membership

-1. Any type of sexual harasment to any gender.
+1. Any type of sexual harassment to any gender.
 2. Not giving fees for three times.
-3. Physical violance.
+3. Physical violence.
-4. Breaking the confidentiality of clubs information.
+4. Breaking the confidentiality of clubs' information.

 ## 4. We